rafal-kos/personal-blog/content/posts/2020-04-07--Magento-2-Quick-log.md

 ## How to do quick logs for local debugging in Magento 2

 In Magento 1 we were able to easily log data using `Mage::log('Test log')`.
 In Magento 2 it is more complicated.
-Below solution shouldn't be used on production enviroment:
+Below dirty trick that shouldn't be used on production enviroment:

 ```
 $logger = new \Monolog\Logger('logger', [new \Monolog\Handler\StreamHandler(BP.'/var/log/example.log')]);